86 billion dollars.

 Regular back massage is one of the best ways to keep your lower back happy and pain-free.

-The obvious solution is the nearest thing possible: a self massage tool.
+The obvious solution is the nearest thing possible: a self-massage tool.

 1. Back Massage Chair

-There are many types of back massage chairs: Some of them allow for a shiatsu massage (kneading massage) and some offer a Swedish massage.
+There are many types of back massage chairs: Some of them allow for a Shiatsu massage (kneading massage) and some offer a Swedish massage.

 Some of them do a vibration massage (without a moving mechanism, less recommended) and some of them combine heat with the massage (highly recommended).

-The different models also vary in the number of massage nodes, speed options and how well they cover the entire back.
+The different models also vary in the number of massage nodes, speed options, and how well they cover the entire back.

-The Homedics massage products seem to be the most popular back massagers right now, but since they have more than one model, and the prices vary – finding the best return on investment requires a lot of research.
+Homedics massage products seem to be the most popular back massagers right now, but since they have more than one model, and the prices vary – finding the best return on investment requires a lot of research.

 (For a fraction of the cost.)